jwalkerlusd/snmp-scout/README.md

 Available options:

 - `-r, --rules <path-to-rules-file>`: Specify a path to the discovery rules file - default: ./snmp-scout-rules.js -- see format below
+- `-c, --concurrency <number>`: The maximum number of SNMP/UDP connections to make concurrently, default: 50
+- `-s, --stream`: Output hosts as they are discovered
 - `-j, --json`: Output to STDOUT in JSON format instead of a table
 - `-h, --help`: Show help message and exit